Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 NOCTURNAL BRUXISM - is a side effect of normal sleep, when the brain sends motor signals to the jaw muscles, usually during arousals that mark a transition to a lighter sleep stage; and it reflects no particular bite condition.18 It cannot be caused by bite problems or eliminated by bite treatment,19-20 and it is not correlated with TMJ disorders.21-27 In some people, nocturnal bruxism may be an adaptive response that prevents OSA by bracing the mandible to prevent it from slipping back into the pharynx.
 In other people, nocturnal bruxism can be a result of OSA, because the obstructions trigger sympathetic activity to stimulate bodily movement to restore breathing, and bruxism is one of those movements.
 Therefore oral appliances should be designed to withstand bruxism in patients treated for OSA.

 TMJ DISORDERS - usually resolve by middle age when OSA begins, so they are rarely significant barriers to gradual mandibular advancement or other oral appliance treatments for OSA.
-The bite destabilization that results from mandibular advancement can cause increased jaw muscle tonus, just as instability in any joint reflexively increases tonus in the muscles crossing that joint, because the bite is wired like a joint between the jawbones; but the bite can be easily restabilized in such cases by extending it anteriorly, as described below.
+The bite destabilization that results from mandibular advancement can cause increased jaw muscle tonus, just as instability in any joint reflexively increases tonus in the muscles crossing that joint, because the bite is wired like a joint between the jawbones.
+In such cases, the bite can be easily restabilized by extending it anteriorly, as described below.

-BITE CHANGES - The posterior open bites that frequently result from mandibular advancement can reduce chewing effectiveness and confound dentists, so they are treated as an adverse side effect; but they can be easily managed in a way that restores chewing effectiveness and also increases the long-term effectiveness of the treatment.
+BITE CHANGES - The posterior open bites that frequently result from mandibular advancement can reduce chewing effectiveness and confound dentists, so they are treated as an adverse side effect that can even warrant discontinuing the treatment; but they can be easily managed in a way that restores chewing ability and increases the long-term effectiveness of the treatment.
 The posterior open bites that commonly result from mandibular advancement are often blamed on pathologies such as contracture of the superior lateral pterygoid muscles or inflammation in the TMJs; but the cause is not pathological.
 Advancement of the mandibular corpus throughout life is the natural pattern of adult human facial growth.
-In our ancestors, it helped compensate for the tooth wear that they also experienced throughout life; and it was stimulated by bite forces, so that individuals who chewed extensively and experienced more tooth wear also underwent more jawbone growth to compensate for that wear.26-27 Today, it may be accelerated by the bite forces produced by an oral appliance that is tall enough to create passive stretch of the jaw closing muscles or by the distraction osteogenesis created by holding the mandible down and forward all night.
+In our ancestors, it helped compensate for the tooth wear that they also experienced throughout life; and it was stimulated by bite forces, so that individuals who chewed extensively and experienced more tooth wear also underwent more jawbone growth to compensate for that wear.26-27 Today, advancement of the mandibular corpus may be accelerated by the bite forces produced by an oral appliance that is tall enough to create passive stretch of the jaw closing muscles or by the distraction osteogenesis created by holding the mandible down and forward all night.

 The loss of the previous central bite position has been difficult for dentists to accept, because it tramples on a deeply held belief system in dentistry that the center of all biting activity and the reference point for all clinical dental work should be the rearmost mandibular position.
 To prevent loss of this reference point, many dentists who use mandibular advancement appliances today have their patients chew on hard gum or small wedges (morning occlusal guides) every morning to create an "occlusal return" or "reprogramming" process that forces the mandible back towards its previous central bite position.
 Such forced mandibular retrusion can trigger regressive remodeling that enables the condyles to seat more posteriorly than they otherwise would, but simply adjusting the bite forward is much easier than trying to reverse growth that has already occurred or prevent further growth in a functional environment that stimulates it.

-In addition, shifting the bite anteriorly in these cases is actually advantageous, because it shifts the mandibular postural position anteriorly, which facilitates airway passage in upright posture and can also reduce dependency on the appliance by preventing the mandible from dropping all the way back and causing sleep to deteriorate to pre-treatment levels right away if the mandibular advancement appliance is not worn for a short time, such as during a nap.
-In patients with OSA, esthetics is rarely a barrier to mandibular advancement, and most only need enough bite stability to chew comfortably, not a perfectly located and precisely defined centric position.
+In addition, shifting the bite anteriorly can facilitate long-term treatment, because it shifts the mandibular postural position anteriorly, which facilitates airway passage in upright posture and can also reduce dependency on the appliance by preventing the mandible from dropping all the way back and causing sleep to deteriorate to pre-treatment levels right away if the mandibular advancement appliance is not worn for a short time, such as during a nap.
+In the OSA population, esthetics is rarely a barrier to mandibular advancement; and most peopleonly need enough bite stability to chew comfortably, not a perfectly located and precisely defined centric position.

-THICKNESS - The unnecessary bulk, especially in the anterior regions of nearly all current oral appliances, can exacerbate airway problems by distalizing tongue posture.
+THICKNESS - The unnecessary bulk, especially in the anterior regions, of nearly all current oral appliances can exacerbate airway problems by distalizing tongue posture.
 A study of growing monkeys showed that a block of acrylic cemented in their palates lowered their tongue and mandibular posture to avoid the block, which redirected facial growth vertically, causing them to grow long narrow faces.
 Humans have a shorter ramus and a more inferior center of rotation, therefore lowering tongue and mandibular posture also rotates the front of the mandible (the corpus containing the teeth) down and back into the pharyngeal airway space.
-To avoid impinging on tongue posture, all upper oral appliances should include a space large enough to house the tongue tip (tongue tip hollow) just beneath the anterior bite table at the front of the palate behind the maxillary incisors, as shown below.
+To avoid impinging on tongue posture, all upper oral appliances should include a space hollowed out to fit the tongue tip (tongue tip hollow) just beneath the anterior bite table at the front of the palate behind the maxillary incisors, as shown below.

 _DSC2184.png _DSC2185.png

-TIGHTNESS - Dentists typically make mandibular advancement appliances fit tightly on the teeth to try and prevent bite changes; however, the tight fit causes unnecessary discomfort and impairs dental health.
-At rest, each tooth is delicately suspended in the middle of a dynamically hyperactive socket; which contains so many blood vessels that it exhibits an individual arterial pulse and such an extensive network of sensory nerves that it occupies an oversize portion of the brain.
-When the teeth remain in the middle of their sockets all night, the tissues lining the sockets remain passive.
-However, if teeth are slightly displaced from their rest positions in their sockets, they trigger a collection of adaptive responses designed to make the socket once again fit the tooth position.
-One of those responses includes an increase in jaw muscle tonus that is reflexively triggered by the noxious sensory periodontal input caused by pressure on the teeth, because noxious afferent input from any joint triggers increased tonus in the muscles which cross that joint.
-The periodontium is wired like a joint between the tooth roots and their sockets, and the jaw closing muscles cross that joint, so pressure on the teeth automatically increases tonus in the jaw muscles; which can add to the jaw muscle tightness caused by increased central nervous system stress or an appliance with a vertical dimension that produces passive stretch of the jaw closing muscles.
+TIGHTNESS - Nearly all acrylic dental appliances force the upper teeth inward (palatally) due to the shrinkage of acrylic, especially on the labial wall of the anterior region at the center of that shrinkage.
+In a healthy dentition at rest, each tooth is suspended in the middle of a dynamically hyperactive socket; which contains so many blood vessels that it exhibits an individual arterial pulse and such an extensive network of sensory nerves that it occupies an oversize portion of the brain.
+When the teeth remain in the middle of these sockets all night, the tissues lining the sockets remain passive.
+Displacement of a tooth from its rest position triggers a collection of adaptive responses designed to make the socket once again fit the tooth's rest position.
+One of those responses includes an increase in jaw muscle tonus, because noxious afferent input from any joint triggers increased tonus in the muscles which cross that joint, the periodontium is wired like a joint between the tooth roots and their sockets, and the jaw closing muscles cross that joint.
+As a result, pressure on the teeth automatically increases tonus in the jaw muscles; which can add to the jaw muscle tightness caused by increased central nervous system stress or an appliance with a vertical dimension that produces passive stretch of the jaw closing muscles.

 FOOTNOTES